dgryski/go-perfbook/performance.md

 Think of this as optimizing *your* time.

-Choosing what to optimize.
-Choosing when to optimize.
+You get to choose what to optimize and when to optimize.
+You can move the slider between "Fast Software" and "Fast Deployment"

 Clarify "Premature optimization" quote.
 97% of the time.
 But work on those important 3%.